ScottLogic/blog/_posts/2019-07-25-what-type-of-tester-are-you.md

 title: What Type of Tester are You?
 date: 2019-07-25 00:00:00 Z
 categories:
-- hwilliams
 - Testing
 tags:
 - Testing
 - People
 author: hwilliams
 layout: default_post
 summary: If, like myself, you’ve enjoyed a pretty long career in professional software testing, you will by now have recognised just what a diverse group of people testers are.
 After reflecting on the various individuals I’ve worked with over the years, I thought it would be a great idea to write about some of their qualities.
 So here’s a poem, yes a poem!
 To sum it all up!
 ---

 If, like myself, you’ve enjoyed a pretty long career in professional software testing, you will by now have recognised just what a diverse group of people testers are.
 After reflecting on the various individuals I’ve worked with over the years, I thought it would be a great idea to write about some of their qualities.
 So here’s a poem, yes a poem!
 To sum it all up!